 1. Saw Palmetto

 Saw Palmetto is a small palm tree.
-The extract from it’s serenoa berries has been shown to reduce the uptake of androgens, including dihydrotestosterone (DHT – aka the acne causing / bad testosterone), into tissues by 40%.
+The extract from it’s serenoa berries has been shown to reduce the uptake of androgens by blocking 5-alpha-reductase, an enzyme that converts testosterone to dihydrotestosterone (DHT – aka the acne causing / bad testosterone), into tissues by 40%.
 [R].

 Vitex fruit, also known as Chaste Tree berry, is often used to correct female hormonal imbalances and manage PMS.
 Studies have shown it to effectively reduce androgens and DHT.
 [R]